 All individualized majors (types 2 and 3) require the appointment of a major advisor and approval of the program of study by the Curriculum Committee.
 The form for requesting approval of a proposed individualized major can be obtained from the Registrar's Office.
-Individualized majors are not offered in the Evening Undergraduate Program.
+Individualized majors are not offered in the Distance and Online Education Undergraduate Program.

 THE MINOR - To complement a major or to develop a competence in a second area of interest, the Catawba student may choose to acquire a minor field of study.
 Eighteen to twenty-one semester hours of course work are required for a minor, depending on the field of study.
 Courses used to fulfill requirements in a student's major may be used to meet requirements in a minor as well.
 In addition, students must achieve a minimum 2.00 cumulative grade point average in their minor with no more than one "D" grade on courses taken for the minor.
 At least 50% of the hours in the minor must be completed at Catawba College.
 The student must declare for a minor through the Registrar.
+No more than one course can be substituted by the Department without approval from the Academic Policies and Standards Committee.
 In addition to the fields in which majors are offered, Catawba offers minors in the following fields: Athletic Coaching, Creative Writing, Dance, Economics, Information Systems, Marketing, Secondary/Special Subjects Education and Studio Art.